 The camera sensors on the rear of the phone sit flush with the body, so there’s no camera protrusion, which is something many people really dislike on a lot of modern smartphones.

-Color choices are limited to Glacier Grey, Midnight Black or Sapphire Blue and the latter is the version we had for this review.
+Color choices are limited to Glacier Grey or Sapphire Blue in the UK and the latter is the version we had for this review.
 We prefer the blue version, as it’s a bold color without harking back the primary colors of the Nokia Windows Phone devices, although you may want to go for something a little more restrained.

 All in all, the design of the Honor 9 feels more premium than the brand’s previous flagships.
 It’s not a metal unibody device, though, so you won’t get that level of premium feel, but it does offer something no other device on the market does right now – a bold design that you might just love.

 - 5.15-inch screen means the phone sits easily in the hand

 - Full HD panel, but better optimized than the screen on the Honor 8

 Another way in which the Honor 9 differs from the flagship competition is that it features a smaller screen.
 When most rivals are upping the screen size to just below six inches, the Honor 9 features a 5.15-inch display with a 1080p resolution.

 That’s one of the ways Honor has made this a phone that sits easily in your hand, and it’s a Full HD panel that offers a sharp display.
 Some will be disappointed it doesn’t have a QHD resolution, but sticking with Full HD contributes to better battery life.

 The screen is much brighter than the panel that was included on the Honor 8.
 It’s also much better at reproducing colors, and you’ll really notice that if you ever get the chance to compare the two phones side by side.
 The screen on the Honor 9 looks much warmer and much more natural than the blue hue of the older device.